chiperific/promistasks/README.md

 4. User#refresh_token! should return a custom error when OAuth fails.

 5. Make sure tasks are archiving, not deleting

 6. Views:
   - Datatables doesn't play well with AJAXED tables.
-Use Datatable's AJAX instead of Rails -- Done for Tasks#index
+Use Datatable's AJAX && Rails `.json.jbuilder` files -- Done for Tasks#index
-    -- Where are the rest?
+    -- Where are the rest? (search for `$.ajax` calls)
   - Vol / Contractor can't get past the homepage / task view
   - Lookup fields are still buggy (on tabbing?)
   - Suppress auto-fill: Connections#new / #edit